- Research

 Random forest

 RF refers to a collection or ensemble of decision trees (Breiman 2001).
 Each tree in RF is constructed in a top-down manner.
 The tree construction begins at the root node where an attribute (SNP) is selected as the test.
 Descendants of the root node are then created according to the values of this attribute (genotypes of this SNP).
 Next, the (case-control) data samples are sorted to the appropriate descendant node.
 The entire process is repeated using the samples associated with each descendant node to select another attribute to test at that point in the tree.
 This forms a forward search for an acceptable decision tree in which the search never backtracks to reconsider earlier node choices.
 Since there are multiple trees in the forest, RF takes a majority vote from the trees as the class decision.
 Hence, the trees should be diverse in order for the majority-vote concept to be applicable.
 It is suggested that an attribute for each node in a tree can be selected according to its suitability for being used as the test from a small group of randomly picked attributes.
-Empirical studies indicate that an attribute group size of total number of attributes is sufficient.
+Empirical studies indicate that an attribute group size of is sufficient.
 Consequently, the samples allocated to each descendant node, which is created after selecting the most suitable attribute as the test, have lesser class variety.
 Moreover, each tree in RF is allowed to grow to its maximum size.
 This does not lead to data over-fitting because the overall class decision relies on outcomes from multiple trees in the forest.

 Unlike MDR, a bootstrap aggregating or bagging approach provides a means to determine the prediction accuracy of RF.
 Given a (case-control) sample set, a bootstrap sample set with the size equals to original sample set is generated by sampling from the original sample set uniformly and with replacement.
 It is expected that 63.2% of bootstrap samples are unique while the remaining samples are duplicates.
 Original samples that are absent from the bootstrap sample set are referred to as out-of-bag samples.
 Bootstrap samples are employed during the tree construction while out-of-bag samples are used to evaluate the prediction accuracy.
 A new bootstrap sample set is generated for the construction of each tree.
 As a result, the votes are only counted across the trees that the sample is out-of-bag during the prediction accuracy evaluation.
 The application of a bootstrap aggregating approach also leads to a means to quantify attribute importance, which is commonly referred to as variable importance.
 The variable importance is measured using a permutation approach.
 By randomly permuting the value of the attribute of interest, the correlation between the attribute and the (case-control) class can be determined.
 When the permuted attribute and the remaining non-permuted attributes are used as inputs for RF to identify the class of out-of-bag samples, the prediction accuracy reduces markedly if the attribute of interest is correlated with the class.
 The average difference between the prediction accuracy obtained using the original attribute inputs and that obtained using the inputs with one permuted attribute over the trees is the variable importance.
 The standardised variable importance is defined as the quotient between the variable importance and a standard error derived from the between-tree variance of the variable importance.
 In other words, the standardised variable importance follows a standard normal distribution (Random Forests 2004).
 An attribute with variable importance in the top five percentiles of a normal distribution is considered to be in a top rank in comparison to other attributes and is hence correlated with the class.
 This decision criterion is similar to the one based on the extremity of variable importance suggested by Strobl et al. (2009).
 RF used in this study is publicly available from the Department of Statistics, University of California, Berkeley (Random Forests 2004).
 A review of RF for genetic association studies can be found in Goldstein et al. (2011).
 Interested readers should also refer to Schwarz et al. (2010) and Wei et al. (2013) for RF-based techniques that are computationally feasible for genome-wide association studies.